Fyrebright/seminal-input-dev/README.md

 ## Summary

-This is an out-of-tree pass using the template from [sampsyo/llvm-pass-skeleton](https://github.com/sampsyo/llvm-pass-skeleton).
+This is an out-of-tree pass organized as in [banach-space/llvm-tutor](https://github.com/banach-space/llvm-tutor).

 **LLVM / Clang Version:** 19.1.2